| First steps with "real" UGens | ||

 (ENVELOPE MY-PAN2 OSCILI PAN2 PERC-SINE PERC-SINE*)

-After the cancellation of a UGEN by using DESTROY-UGEN
+After the cancellation of a UGEN by using DESTROY-UGEN, the

 related VUG is still alive: